lsphillips/wait-for-the-element/README.md

 **Note:** If the selector matches multiple elements, only the first match will be returned.

 ### Waiting for an element to disappear

+You can wait for an element to stop matching a provided selector:

 ``` js
 try